johancodes/churn-model/README.md

 Additional Notes:
 - This is a Logistic Regression Model app that receives fresh data and outputs a prediction.
-- Test the endpoint on your machine; download app.py, and two .pkl files.
+- Test the endpoint on your machine; download app.py and the two .pkl files.
-- A Procfile was not added to this directory.